Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Issue Token endpoint encoded in URL-safe base64.
 The `reference_id` query parameter may contain any domain name or IP address authenticated by the leaf certificate associated with the provided bearer token, or any domain name that is suffixed by any authenticated domain name.
-The `start` query parameter, if present, contains the requested start position in the Certificate Subtree.
+The optional `start` query parameter contains the requested start position in the Certificate Subtree.

 Note that `reference_id` may be a domain name that is not authenticated by the certificate.
 For example, a certificate that only authenticates `example.com`